-Sr. No. On completing the course, the students will be able to: CO1 have knowledge about the vacuum techniques, vacuum pumps and pressure gauges.
-CO2 learn the thin film deposition techniques and their thickness measurement methods.
+Sr. No. On completing the course, the students will be able to: CO1 Students will be able to have knowledge about the vacuum techniques, vacuum pumps and pressure gauges.
+CO2 Students will be able to learn the thin film deposition techniques and their thickness measurement methods.
 CO3 Identify the characteristics of polymers, melting and glass transitions.
-CO4 Learn the characteristics and applications of ceramics liquid crystals etc. CO5 Learn about synthesis of nanophase materials and various characterization tools.
+CO4 Learn the characteristics and applications of ceramics liquid crystals etc CO5 Learn about synthesis of nanopahse materials and various characterization tools.

 M.Sc.
-Physics Semester-IV PHY-545 RADIATION PHYSICS
+Physics (Under the Honours Scheme) Semester-IV MHP-545 RADIATION PHYSICS

-- 2. Section A carries 15 marks and is compulsory consisting of eight short answer type questions of 2.5 marks each covering the whole syllabus.
+- 1. There will be five sections. - 2.
+Section A carries 15 marks and is compulsory consisting of eight short answer type questions of 2.5 marks each covering the whole syllabus.
 The candidate will have to attempt six questions in section A. - 3.
 Sections B, C, D and E will be set from units I, II, III & IV respectively and will consist of two questions of 15 marks each from the respective unit.
 The candidates are required to attempt one question from each of these sections. - 4.
 Scientific calculator is allowed.